dnvkv/iskra/README.md

 # > After 0.2 delay
 # > In outer
 ```
-Note that without concurrent scope scheduler would execute outer coroutine first, so "In outer" will be printed first, since `scope` coroutine will be suspended by `delay` thus making scheduler to prioritize execution of top level coroutine.
+Note that without concurrent scope scheduler would execute outer coroutine first, so "In outer" will be printed first, since `scope` coroutine will be suspended by `delay` thus making scheduler to shift execution back to the top level coroutine.

 ### Channel

-Channel is synchronization primitive used for communications between coroutines.
+Channel is a synchronization primitive used for communication between coroutines.
 Basically
-a channel is blocking timed queue, but instead of blocking threads it suspends fibers.
+a channel is a blocking timed queue, but instead of blocking threads it suspends fibers.

-Channel is parameterized with a type of it's element, so it has to be provided during initialization.
-Default channel is unbound, which means its size is not limited, so it potentially infinite.
+Channel is parameterized with a type of its element, so it has to be provided during initialization.
+Default channel is unbound, which means its size is not limited, so it is potentially infinite.

 ```ruby
 channel = Iskra::Channel[String].new